harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Another popular product was Hi-Protein, "a protein food supplement derived from soya flour, milk proteins, and wheat.
 The free amino acids which include natural tryptophan and the other natural essential amino acids where produced by an acid hydrolysis."
 The product was developed by bodybuilder and nutrition guru Irvin Johnson with before and after photographs of weaklings turned musclemen.
 Bob Hoffman quickly capitalized on Johnson's success by following immediately with his own soy-based product marketed heavily in Strength and Health.
 Hoffman's infamous protein claimed many a victim with hives or gym-clearing gas.

-The debates on raw versus cooked and vegetarianism versus meat eating that appeared in bodybuilding magazines during the 1940s gave way to numerous articles on protein supplements in the 1950s, including "Building Biceps Faster With Food Supplements (Iron Man, December 1950," "More and Better Protein Will Keep you Well (Strength &amp; Health, March 1953)," "The Magical Power Of Protein (Mr. America, February 1958)," "Food Supplements Build Rock Hard Definition (Muscle Builder, June 1958)" and "Everyone Needs More Protein (Strength &amp; Health, July 1959).
+The debates on raw versus cooked and vegetarianism versus meat eating that appeared in bodybuilding magazines during the 1940s gave way to numerous articles on protein supplements in the 1950s, including "Building Biceps Faster With Food Supplements (Iron Man, December 1950," "More and Better Protein Will Keep you Well (Strength & Health, March 1953)," "The Magical Power Of Protein (Mr. America, February 1958)," "Food Supplements Build Rock Hard Definition (Muscle Builder, June 1958)" and "Everyone Needs More Protein (Strength & Health, July 1959).

 Meal replacement products also appeared during the 1950s, with much hype.
 One product, called B-FIT, was recommended as a replacement for two or three regular meals per day.
 According to its promoters, B-FIT "is scientifically formulated to contain all the needed vitamins and minerals, plus ample supplies of the effective proteins and yet is so low in calories that the fatty tissue literally melts away. . . .
 You will not suffer from any nutritional deficiencies because B-FIT is a complete food insofar as scientific experiment and research is possible to develop.
 Approved by dieticians."